-While some tours are highly curated and only show you things according to a script, others let you explore at your leisure and zoom in on things that they want to pay special attention to.
+While some tours are highly curated and only show you items according to a script, others let you explore at your leisure, and zoom in on things that they want to pay special attention to.

 Click and learn

-Many tours have some way to interact with the surroundings, at least in the selection of objects, buildings, etc. Thus, when something is selected, information about the object is presented, often in the form of text or an audio description.
+Many tours have some way of interacting with the surroundings, at least in the selection of objects, buildings, etc. Thus, when something is selected, information about the object is presented, often in the form of text or an audio description.

 Sometimes, interactions are more elaborate than text showing up on a user’s screen.
 For example, they might unlock animations showing some processes, or even handle objects – opening doors, picking up and moving items, etc.

 Some tours are designed for gradual movement that mimics walking, while others let you jump around different locations at a moment’s notice.
 In some cases, users open a map and select the point that they want to be teleported to.